Offers over

 To the left of the dining room is the kitchen, which is fitted with a range of matching floor and wall units.
 The kitchen includes an integrated electric double oven, an electric hob with an extractor hood over, plus an inset Belfast sink unit.
 A door from the kitchen then leads into a useful utility room, housing the boiler for the oil-fired central heating system and access to built-in storage.
 Located off the utility room is the downstairs WC.

-On the opposite side of the dining room is the sitting room, which has a further stone fireplace and an open fire, providing a superb focal point.
-Beyond, there is a ground floor study, which could be utilised as a playroom or hobby space.
-Doors then continue into a light and airy garden room, which has three skylight windows and doors opening to the outside space.
+On the opposite side of the dining room is the dual-aspect sitting room with an open fire, providing a superb focal point.
+Beyond, there is a ground floor study, which could be utilised as a playroom, hobby space or 5th bedroom.
+Doors then continue into a light-filled garden room with skylights and doors opening to the outside space.

 Outside